plain-solutions-gmbh/kirby-column-blocks/README.md

 **Customize the output**

-Copy `column.php` from `site/plugins/column-block/snippets/blocks` to `site/snippets/blocks` and edit it.
+Copy `columns.php` from `site/plugins/column-block/snippets/blocks` to `site/snippets/blocks` and edit it.